UCL/research-computing-with-cpp/session01/index.md

 * Read up on [Dependency Injection][DependencyInjection]
 * Enables you to create and inject dummy test classes
-* So, testing again used to break down design, and increase flexibility.
+* So, testing again used to break down design, and increase flexibility

 ### Summary BDD Vs TDD

 Aim to write:

-* Most concise description of requirements as unit tests.
+* Most concise description of requirements as unit tests
-* Smallest amount of code to pass tests.
+* Smallest amount of code to pass tests
 * ... i.e. based on behaviour

-## The End
+## Any Questions?

 ### Any questions?